 Trademark.
 The PRC Trademark Law, adopted in 1982 and amended in 1993, 2001 and 2013, protects registered trademarks.
 The Trademark Office under the SAIC handles trademark registrations and grants a term of ten years for registered trademarks.
 Trademark license agreements must be filed with the Trademark Office for record.
-We hold and and ("auto home" in English) and "AUTOHOME®" trademarks in China with each registered under different categories.
+We hold A A and A